-You become vested when you have at least five years (60 months) of service credit.
-Vesting is the minimum length of service needed to qualify for a retirement benefit, if you meet the age and service requirements for your plan, or to receive any contributions made by your employer to your member contribution account after July 1, 2010, should you leave covered employment and request a refund.
+You become vested in the defined benefit component when you have at least five years (60 months) of service credit.
+Vesting is the minimum length of service needed to qualify for a retirement benefit, if you meet the age and service requirements for your plan.
+If you leave employment, you can request a refund of your defined benefit member contributions and interest; you must be vested to receive any member contributions made by your employer after July 1, 2010, and the interest on these contributions, unless you are involuntarily separated for causes other than job performance or misconduct.